Scientific: Brassica oleracea acelphala

 USDA All

-Landscape Use: Cool season foliar garden accent, massed plantings for formal gardens
+Landscape Use: Cool season foliar garden accent, groupings or massed plantings for formal gardens.

-Foliage/Texture: Ovate to orbicular leaves 3-5" long.
-Leaf margins strongly revolute to crinkled, coarsely serrate, foliage variegated either purple or white, coarse texture
+Foliage/Texture: Ovate to orbicular leaves 3- to 5-inches long.
+Leaf margins strongly revolute to crinkled, coarsely serrate, foliage variegated either purple or white; coarse texture.

-Flowers & Fruits: Bolting reproductive habit during spring is ornamentally undesirable.
-Bolting encouraged by lengthening days and warmer weather signals end of usefulness in landscape.
+Flowers & Fruits: Bolting reproductive habit during spring is somewhat ornamentally undesirable.
+Bolting habit is promoted by lengthening days and warmer weather; fruits are inconspicuous.

 Propagation: Seed